Skip to content

 The following process should be repeated for each ring buffer (with different options, which will be pointed out):

-We have to determine the desired ring buffer size, which must be a power of 2 for example 128, 256, 512, 1024 ect.
-The sizes of the ring buffers can be tweaked and can differ from ring buffer to ring buffer, we will pick 512 for this example.
+We have to determine the desired ring buffer size, which must be a power of 2 for example 128, 256, 512, 1024 etc. The sizes of the ring buffers can be tweaked and can differ from ring buffer to ring buffer, we will pick 512 for this example.

 We inform the kernel of our chosen size via a setsockopt syscall: